optimizely/objective-c-sdk/OptimizelySDKShared/OPDB/README.markdown

 ### Transactions

-`FMDatabase` can begin and commit a transaction by invoking one of the appropriate methods or executing a begin/end transaction statement.
+`OPDBDatabase` can begin and commit a transaction by invoking one of the appropriate methods or executing a begin/end transaction statement.

 ### Multiple Statements and Batch Stuff

-You can use `FMDatabase`'s executeStatements:withResultBlock: to do multiple statements in a string:
+You can use `OPDBDatabase`'s executeStatements:withResultBlock: to do multiple statements in a string:

 ```objc
 NSString *sql = @"create table bulktest1 (id integer primary key autoincrement, x text);"